 Grant Application & Guidelines

-The application window for 2023 Alfred Nash Patterson grants will be January 1 - February 28, 2024.
+The application window for 2024 Alfred Nash Patterson grants will be January 1 - February 28, 2024.
 Grant decisions should be announced in April or May 2024.
-2024 APPLICATION.

 Grants may be used in a wide variety of ways to support choruses and choral singing, such as to help fund a performance, to commission new choral works, to enable outreach activities, and for seminars or other special activities that broadly benefit the choral community.
 We encourage ambitious and collaborative projects, and generally will happily consider applications for well-considered projects conducted more than one year in the future, to allow time for planning.
 Criteria for funding are described below.